winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

         // The type where this leaf resource is defined "fqn": "@cdktf/provider-aws.s3bucket.S3Bucket",

+        // The originally pinned key.
+This is only needed if the resource was moved.
+        "originalPath": "aws_s3_bucket.SomethingElse",

         // The final attributes of the resource, added automatically to the pinfile
         // Data provided here will overwrite the resource's attributes.